-The Office of the Vice Chancellor for Research oversees most organized research units on campus.
-The vice chancellor serves as the campus representative for research with individuals, groups and agencies working to enhance UH Mānoa’s research programs and capabilities.
+The Office of the Vice Provost for Research and Scholarship oversees most organized research units on campus.
+The vice provost serves as the campus representative for research with individuals, groups and agencies working to enhance UH Mānoa’s research programs and capabilities.

 Read the latest research news from the University of Hawaiʻi at Mānoa.

 The OVPRS has engaged a consulting firm, The Implementation Group, Inc. (TIG), to assist UH Mānoa faculty with grant proposal development and evaluation.
 TIG services are aimed at strengthening faculty members’ grant proposals.
 Please visit UH Mānoa’s InfoReady Review portal to request TIG support.